s-mv/listmv/README.md

 # listmv
-A library that adds list/dictionary support to your C program.
+A header-only library that adds list/dictionary support to your C program.

 ## Contents
 - [Example code](#example-code)